Dedication. Transparency. Results.

 Helping Clients Fight Workplace Discrimination

 Have you been the victim of employment discrimination in Florida?
 With a fresh perspective, aggressive approach, and passion for civil justice, Justice Litigation Attorneys can deliver the skilled representation you need.
 Led by employment attorney Chad Justice, our law firm can work to right the wrongs you have experienced.
-Our Tampa discrimination attorney can help you hold your employer responsible and seek fair compensation, job reinstatement, unpaid wages, and more.
+Our Tampa discrimination attorney can help you hold your employer accountable and seek fair compensation, job reinstatement, unpaid wages, and more.

 -